Radcliffe, Greater Manchester: Economy

-Radcliffe has two weekly newspapers, the Radcliffe Times, based at the Bury Times offices, in Bury, and the Salford-based The Advertiser, which also covers the neighbouring areas of Prestwich and Whitefield.
+Radcliffe has two weekly newspapers, the Radcliffe Times, based in Bury since its merger with the Bury Times Group, and the Salford-based The Advertiser, which also covers the neighbouring areas of Prestwich and Whitefield.
 The main gates to the East Lancashire Paper mill (mill closed in 2001) were, in May 2018, installed in the centre of Radcliffe's Festival Gardens off Church Street.

 The construction in the 1980s of the A665 Pilkington Way Bypass relieved traffic congestion along the traditional route through the town, Blackburn Street.
 A new bridge across the Irwell was constructed for the road, and part of Blackburn Street was pedestrianised.
 The road has attracted developments along former industrial land to the west of the town, including a large Asda superstore and petrol filling station which opened in May 1997, when Asda moved out of their town centre store in Green Street, although it has exacerbated the decline of the retail outlets in the town centre.
 The bypass has created problems for cyclists and pedestrians who appear reluctant to cross the road and visit the town centre.
 One solution presently under consideration would involve a partial reopening of the pedestrianised section of Blackburn Street to traffic.